-To say that Granny Cole was a good cook would be like saying the sun shines and warms the earth…some things are just given.
+To say that Granny Cole was a good cook would be like

 In my earliest memories, Granny cooked on a white enamel wood stove.
 When they got an electric stove, for a long time she still kept the wood stove in the kitchen with it.
 One never knew when there might be a need for both, or maybe it was her way of holding on to what was familiar.